 Lhaviyani Atoll - you can expect wall dives and shark-infested channels at this north Maldivian Atoll.
 Large numbers of bannerfish and redtooth triggerfish are a common sight along the walls, and larger fish such as tuna, barracuda and eagle rays can often be seen by divers in the blue.

 Noonu Atoll - Grey reef sharks in numbers of 20+, from inquisitive juveniles to imposing adults, swim in regular patterns over Orimas Thila cleaning station, occasionally responding in jerky movements to their cleaners.
 A beautiful and inspiring diving encounter with sharks in an area of the Maldives where they are rarely seen.

 Raa Atoll - an area famed for its submerged pinnacles, Raa Atoll has an exceptional variety and volume of fish life.
 Wrasses, surgeonfish, butterflyfish, fusiliers and triggerfish are particularly evident when diving here.

 Diving in the Maldives' northern atolls promise a destination full of rich aquatic rewards for divers without the feeling of being "one boat among many".
 While the dive sites further south may have several Liveaboards around at the same time, a visit to the Northern Atolls means having the sea to yourself.

-At the time of writing there is only one Maldives liveaboard diving in this area that we recommend.
+At the time of writing there is only one liveaboard diving in this area that we recommend.
 It operates in and out of Kuredu Resort in Lhaviyani Atoll.
 From Male, a seaplane takes around 40 minutes to the resort and flying over the atoll chain is a highlight of anyone's stay.